GIFT: Games as Informal Training for Generalizable LLMs: Detailed Case Studies

-\paragraph{Effectiveness of Informal Learning on Mathematical Reasoning.} To provide a more detailed illustration of how informal learning improves mathematical reasoning, we present a representative case study on the MATH500 benchmark in Fig.~\ref{fig:case-matrix-math}.
+To provide a more detailed illustration of how informal learning improves mathematical reasoning, we present a representative case study on the MATH500 benchmark in Fig.~\ref{fig:case-matrix-math}.
 The example compares the base \textit{Qwen2.5-7B-Instruct} model with the same model after training on \textit{Matrix Games}.

 In this example, both models correctly identify that if a quadratic polynomial with integer coefficients has $4-\sqrt{11}$ as a root, then its conjugate $4+\sqrt{11}$ must also be a root.
 The base model further recognizes the high-level structure of the solution and attempts to construct the corresponding polynomial.
 However, it commits a subtle arithmetic error when expanding $(x-4)^2 - 11$, incorrectly computing $16 - 11$ as $3$.
 This local mistake propagates to the subsequent evaluation of $p(3)$ and $p(4)$, ultimately leading to an incorrect final answer, despite the overall reasoning strategy being correct.